 So now ask yourself this: What do you do if you find yourself unable to work thanks to an illness or injury and your newfound freedom is ripped out from under you?

 Here’s the encouraging news: Taking out a policy while you’re young and healthy is one of the smartest financial moves that you can make.
 Still not convinced?
-Let’s take a look at why income insurance is so important for young adults.
+Let’s take a look at why disability income insurance is so important for young adults.

-All things considered, income insurance is a sensible idea for anyone who’s still part of the workforce, no matter how old they are.
+All things considered, disability income insurance is a sensible idea for anyone who’s still part of the workforce, no matter how old they are.

-But why should you consider taking out income insurance now instead of filing it away on the “something to do when I’m more of an actual adult” to-do list?
+But why should you consider taking out disability income insurance now instead of filing it away on the “something to do when I’m more of an actual adult” to-do list?
 Well, there are a few good reasons for being proactive as early as possible.

 It’s the same with any type of insurance, be it income, life, or even auto insurance.
 The less risky you are in the eyes of the insurer, the better your rates will be.
 Generally speaking, young adults are the healthiest and least likely to become seriously ill or injured compared to older adults, which makes you a great prospect for an insurance company.

 Healthy people are significantly less likely to make a claim against a policy, which is reflected in the lower premiums that you’ll be offered at this age compared to 10 or 20 years from now.
-You never know what the future holds, so now is a good time to start looking into policies before you potentially develop a chronic health condition that could double your monthly rate or even rule you out of some income insurance payouts due to a preexisting condition.
+You never know what the future holds, so now is a good time to start looking into policies before you potentially develop a chronic health condition that could double your monthly rate or even rule you out of some disability income insurance payouts due to a preexisting condition.

-Income insurance typically covers around 60-80% of your take-home, or after-tax, pay.
+Disability income insurance typically covers around 60-80% of your take-home, or after-tax, pay.
 At this point in your life, you’re probably looking at the lowest salary of your career if you’re in an entry-level job or slowly working your way into your first managerial position.

 Premiums are based on a number of different factors, but one of them is how much money you’re bringing in each month or year.
 To put it another way, insurers are looking at how much money they’d be on the hook for replacing if you ever filed a claim because you couldn’t earn that income through your normal job.
 The more money they’ll need to support you with, the higher your monthly or annual premium will be.